 International Successful School Principalship Project (ISSPP)

 The ISSPP is the largest and most sustained network on research on successful school principalship.
+To find out more about the project use this link to open the ISSPP brochure (PDF).

 International Successful School Principals Project